 Recommended engagement activities and templates/guides for engagement documentation and planning.

-The Guidelines provide suggestions on recommended levels of engagement and engagement planning based on the type and circumstances of a proposed project.
+The Guidelines provide suggestions on the minimum recommended levels of engagement and engagement planning based on the type and circumstances of a proposed project.
 (See Appendix B of the Guidelines.)
 Examples are also provided to guide applicants working on smaller scale projects that likely require just one permit and which will likely have low or negligible impacts, versus larger projects that will require multiple permits and licences over a longer period of time and could have the potential for higher level impacts.

 2.1.2 Assessment of Applicant Engagement

-The LWBs will assess, upon receipt of an application, the Engagement Record and the Engagement Plan to determine whether they are complete.
-LWBs If both the record and the plan are signed by the appropriate affected parties, they will normally be considered complete.
-If submissions are not signed, the LWB will conduct a cursory review of the Engagement record and Engagement plan using a standard set of criteria to assess:
+Upon receipt of an application or submission, the LWBs will assess the Engagement Record and the Engagement Plan to determine whether they are complete.
+The LWBs encourage that both the Record and the Plan are reviewed and signed by the appropriate affected party for verification prior to submission.
+Signed submissions will normally be considered complete and increase the likelihood of a more straightforward process.
+If Engagement Record and Engagement Plan submissions are not signed, the LWB will conduct a review against the guiding principles (see section 1.4) to assess:

 Whether the appropriate parties were engaged; and